leonardoflorido/LabSeq/README.md

 # LabSeq

-Web application for retrieving values from the LabSeq.
+Web application for retrieving values from the labseq sequence.

 ## Installation